Kelly Lynch

+On television, Lynch played Ivan Aycock on The L Word (2004–09), Meg Banncock on Magic City (2012–13), and Deborah Hartsfield on Mr. Mercedes (2017).

 Early life

-Lynch was born in Golden Valley, Minnesota, the daughter of Barbara, a modern dancer, and Robert Lynch, a restaurateur.
+Lynch was born in Golden Valley, Minnesota, the daughter of Barbara and Robert Lynch.
 She attended the Guthrie Theater.
 She worked as a flight attendant after leaving college and worked as a model for the Elite modeling agency before acting.

+In 1980, when Lynch was 20 years old, she suffered a head-on collision car accident involving another motorist driving the wrong direction on a Minnesota freeway.
+Lynch sustained significant injuries in the accident: Her upper body went through her car's windshield, and the steering wheel and dashboard crushed both of her legs, breaking each.
+Lynch spent approximately a year hospitalized and nearly had to have both of her legs amputated.

 Career

 After several small roles, Lynch was cast in her breakthrough role in the feature film Cocktail (1988).
 In 1989, Lynch starred opposite Patrick Swayze in the action film Road House, and was nominated for the Independent Spirit Award for Best Female Lead for her performance in the crime drama Drugstore Cowboy, directed by Gus Van Sant.
 She was also nominated for an Independent Spirit Award for The Beans of Egypt, Maine (1994).
 She turned down the role of Catherine Tramell in Basic Instinct (1992).